CloudFormation vs GitLab CI/CD

 Pros

-- Native AWS integration with support for 500+ resource types
+- Native AWS integration with comprehensive resource support

-- Change sets allow safe preview of infrastructure changes before applying
+- Change sets allow preview of infrastructure changes before deployment

 Cons

-- Steep learning curve with complex, verbose template syntax
+- Steep learning curve for CloudFormation template syntax

 GitLab CI/CD